Let’s look at how to edit Design Ideas in PowerPoint.

 The Selection Pane allows you to select the objects on the slide.

-Just click onto each one of the objects listed on the pane and you will see that as you do this you are actually selecting the object on the Design Ideas slide.
+Just click on each object listed on the pane, and you will see that you are actually selecting the object on the Design Ideas slide.

 For example, clicking on ‘Oval 26’ on the Selection Pane will select the small grey circle in the centre of the slide.